CuneiForm (software)

-CuneiForm Cognitive OpenOCR is a freely distributed open-source OCR system developed by Russian software company Cognitive Technologies.
+CuneiForm Cognitive OpenOCR is a freely distributed open-source Optical character recognition system developed by Russian software company Cognitive Technologies.

 CuneiForm OCR was developed by Cognitive Technologies as a commercial product in 1993.
 The system came with the most popular models of scanners, MFPs and software in Russia and the rest of the world: Corel Draw, Hewlet-Packard, Epson, Xerox, Samsung, Brother, Mustek, OKI, Canon, Olivetti, etc.

 In 2008 Cognitive Technologies opened the program's source codes.

 Features

 CuneiForm is a system developed for transforming the electronic copies of paper documents and image files into an editable form without changing the structure and the original document fonts in automatic or semi-automatic mode.
 The system includes two components for single and batch processing of electronic documents.

 The list of languages supported by the system:

 Besides, the system supports a mixture of Russian and English.
 Recognition of other mixed languages is only supported in the branch, developed by Andrei Borovsky in 2009.
 Educating the system to recognize other languages is difficult since each language is related to a dat-file, the structure and development method of which are not disclosed by the developers.